cwcodes/cwcodes/README.md

+♦ hello, you found your way to my github profile - congratulations!

-♦ Hi, I’m @cwcodes
+♦ i’m @cwcodes from germany

-♦ I’m interested in autobiographies, cats, cooking good food and sewing ♦ I’m currently learning HTML, CSS & JavaScript AND Italian ♦ You can find me on twitter as @barefootatnight
+♦ i’m passionate about autobiographies, cats, cooking good food and sewing

+♦ i’m currently learning html, css & javascript AND italian

+♦ you can find me on twitter as @barefootatnight

 <!---
 cwcodes/cwcodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.